Homepage Places

 Basic information

-St Wenceslas’ Cathedral with its two-tower face is an integral part of the city skyline.
-The third, the southern tower standing 100.65 meters high, is the tallest church tower in Moravia (and the second highest in the country).
-The three-naved hall of the church comes from the original medieval layout.
+St Wenceslas’ Cathedral, with its distinctive twin-tower façade, is an integral part of the city skyline.
+Standing 100.65 metres tall, the southern tower is the tallest church tower in Moravia and the second tallest in the Czech Republic.
+The church’s three-aisled hall dates back to its original medieval layout.

-The Appanage Prince Svatopluk commenced the construction of the Cathedral in 1104-1107.
-His son Wenceslas continued with the construction and handed over the unfinished building to Olomouc Bishop Jindřich Zdík before his death.
-The unfinished building was consecrated in 1131.
-It was completed in 1141 and it became an episcopal Church.
-The original three-nave Romanesque basilica has undergone numerous modifications and reconstructions.
-The cathedral was completely rebuilt into a Gothic style after a fire in 1265.
+The Appanage Prince Svatopluk began the construction of the Cathedral between 1104 and 1107.
+His son Wenceslas continued the work and entrusted the unfinished building to Olomouc Bishop Jindřich Zdík before his death.
+The unfinished structure was consecrated in 1131.
+It was completed in 1141, becoming an episcopal church.
+The original three-nave Romanesque basilica underwent numerous modifications and reconstructions.
+The cathedral was completely rebuilt in the Gothic style after a fire in 1265.

-Gothic pillars of the three-nave hall originate from the 13th century.
-A large presbytery with dimensions of 35 x 23 meters was created as part of an early Baroque building.
-It got – indeed, like the whole interior and exterior of the building – a Neo-Gothic appearance at the end of the19th century.
-Under the presbytery there is a crypt accessible by two side staircases.
-On the south side of the church there is an entrance to the Mannerist St Stanislaus’ Chapel.
-Tombstones from the 16th and 17th centuries are situated on each side of this entrance.
-A shrine with the relics of St. Jan Sarkander canonized by Pope John Paul II. in 1995, is placed at a Neo-Gothic altar beside one of the pillars.
-The cathedral’s organ is one of the finest Romantic period instruments in the Czech Republic.
+The Gothic pillars of the three-nave hall date from the 13th century.
+A large presbytery measuring 35 × 23 metres was added as part of an early Baroque reconstruction.
+At the end of the 19th century, it received, along with the entire interior and exterior, its Neo-Gothic appearance.
+Beneath the presbytery lies a crypt accessible by two side staircases.
+On the south side of the church, there is an entrance to the Mannerist St Stanislaus’ Chapel, with tombstones from the 16th and 17th centuries positioned on either side.
+A shrine containing the relics of St Jan Sarkander, canonized by Pope John Paul II in 1995, is placed at a Neo-Gothic altar beside one of the pillars.
+The cathedral’s organ is one of the finest instruments of the Romantic period in the Czech Republic.

 What are you looking for?